 Up next, I’m pulling this large cupboard door out of my stash-to-end-all-stashes of cupboard doors.
 Any guesses as to what it will become?
 Come on over to see – head HERE.

-Check out these awesome Trash to Treasure Projects by my friends…
+What is more, check out these awesome Trash to Treasure Projects by my friends…

 What an awesome save!!
 You sure are the queen of repurposing.
 The serving tray looks right at home in your beautiful outdoor space.